th-m-vogel/ProfitBricks-PS-cmdlet/README.md

 ## DESCRIPTION:

-Power Shell Module to access the ProfitBricks SOAP API.
+PowerShell binary Module to access the ProfitBricks SOAP API.
 Manage you ProfitBricks Cloud Services using PowerShell or integrate to your client management solution.

 This is a communitiy Project not maintained by ProfitBricks